dheero/OBF.github.io/wiki/BOSC_2015_Panel.md

 ----------------------------------------------------------------------------------------

-Every year, BOSC includes a panel discussion that offers all attendees to engage in conversation with the panelists and each other.
+Every year, BOSC includes a panel discussion that offers all attendees the chance to engage in conversation with the panelists and each other.
 This year, our panel discussion will focus on **increasing diversity in our community and at our conferences**.

 Panel chair **Mónica Muñoz-Torres** ([@monimunozto](https://twitter.com/monimunozto)) is the lead biocurator